kuokuo123/otter-launcher/README.md

 This config involves 3 main steps to render otter-launcher to the right of a chafa image:

-1. Using ascii codes to render chafa image at the desired position.
+1. Using ascii codes to render chafa image at the desired position (or use [chafa-text.sh](https://github.com/kuokuo123/otter-launcher/tree/main/contrib/chafa-text.sh)).
 2. Using ascii codes (\u001B[{number}A & \u001B[{number}G) to render interface.header_cmd to the right of the image.
-3. Concatenating interface.header_cmd and interface.header .
+3. Concatenating interface.header_cmd and interface.header.
 3. Adding ascii codes (\u001B[{number}G) to interface.list_prefix and interface.selection_prefix to move listed items to the right.

 Below follows the details: